dhrunlauwers/dhrunlauwers.github.io/about.md

 #### Personal life
 I was born in Belgium, and I have been living in Toronto for more than 20 years.
 I like to spend my free time with family and friends, as well as side projects like this very website.

-I've also been fortunate enough to have done quite a bit of traveling, which is something I really enjoy.
+I've been fortunate enough to have done a bit of traveling, which is something I really enjoy.
+Along the way, I like taking pictures to help me capture and appreciate the experience.

-I hope to share a post with some travel pictures soon, which I will link to here.